Timothyxxx/starter-academic/content/publication/example/index.md

 ---
-abstract: "Spoken Language Understanding (SLU) aims to extract the semantics frame of user queries, which is a core component in a task-oriented dialog sys\x02tem.
-With the burst of deep neural networks and the evolution of pre-trained language models, the research of SLU has obtained significant break\x02throughs.
+abstract: "Spoken Language Understanding (SLU) aims to extract the semantics frame of user queries, which is a core component in a task-oriented dialog system.
+With the burst of deep neural networks and the evolution of pre-trained language models, the research of SLU has obtained significant breakthroughs.
 However, there remains a lack of a comprehensive survey summarizing existing appproaches and recent trends, which motivated the work presented in this article.
 In this paper, we survey recent advances and new frontiers in SLU.
 Specifically, we give a thorough review of this research